libp2p/go-libp2p-daemon/SPEC.md

 #### `Connect`

-Clients issue a `Connect` request when they wish to add a known peer's addresses to the daemon's `Peerstore` and connect to it.
+Clients issue a `Connect` request when they wish to connect to a known peer on a given set of addresses.

 **Client**
 ```